ddemaree/dd11ty/src/content/blog/parcel-post.md

 </html>
 ```

 In a bygone era, with all your HTML, JavaScript, and CSS code hand-crafted as static files, you could just load this into a browser and go.
 In fact, let me tell you a secret: that way of making web pages _still works_.
-The modern web platform still supports simple ways of working, it just doesn’t allow or make it easy for you to use preprocessors if you want to.
+The modern web platform still supports simple ways of working, it just doesn't allow or make it easy for you to use preprocessors if you want to.

-**But Parcel does!** Once it’s installed, just run this command:
+**But Parcel does!** Once it's installed, just run this command:

 ```bash
 parcel index.html
 ```

 Reading your HTML, Parcel will see that it depends on two other assets — `styles.css` and `main.js` — and build those, preprocessing them according to the file extensions.
-It’ll (re-)build your HTML too, replacing references to these source code files to the built asset files it generates.
+It'll (re-)build your HTML too, replacing references to these source code files to the built asset files it generates.

-What’s more, these don’t have to be plain CSS or JS files.
+What's more, these don't have to be plain CSS or JS files.
 If you want to use (say) Sass and TypeScript, you could do this and it will Just Work:

 ```html {hl_lines=[5,10]}
 <!-- index.html -->